JohT/convolution-benchmarks/README.md

 # Benchmark Convolution Implementations

-This repository is intended to accompany the first steps in C++ with Single Instruction Multiple Data (SIMD).
+## History
+This repository was intended to explore Single Instruction Multiple Data (SIMD) with C++.
+Since convolution is such an essential part of filtering in digital signal processing and the central part of convolutional neuronal networks (CNN), it seemed obvious to focus on that.

 ## Prerequisites

 - Installed [Git](https://git-scm.com/downloads)
 - Installed [CMake](https://cmake.org/download/) (e.g. with the [Visual Studio Installer](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170))
-- Installed [Ninja](https://ninja-build.org/), a small build system with a focus on speed.
+- Recommended: Installed [Ninja](https://ninja-build.org/) "a small build system with a focus on speed"
+- Uses [cpm](https://github.com/cpm-cmake/CPM.cmake) a "Setup-free CMake dependency management"

 ## Commands